sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 “Is it probably another vehicle?”
 “Is the object actually moving?”
 “Is this a false detection?”
-“How confident are we?”
+“What is the system's confidence level?”
 “What is the likelihood of collision?”
 That is where AI becomes meaningful.

-5. Very important distinction
+## 5. Functional Distinction
-Your system has three different jobs.
+The system has three distinct functions.
+These functions should not be conflated.
-Don't mix them together.

-Job 1 — SENSING
+### Job 1 — SENSING
 Hardware asks:

 “What is physically around me?”